george-pov/YTSkedy/docs/api/persistence.md

 - Deleting a platform does not delete `Published` rows.
 The delete handler stamps `PlatformDeletedUtc` to turn them into read-only orphan history, and is blocked while any row for the platform is `Publishing`.
+- Platform-publication rows do not store the platform `ReferenceKey`.
+  Reference keys are platform lookup metadata only; publication rows continue to store provider-neutral `ExternalResourceId` values for created provider resources.
 - `PlatformPublications.PublishSettingsJson` is a snapshot, not the live platform settings store.
 Cleanup target snapshots use only non-secret provider target data such as the YouTube OAuth client id or the WordPress